 2 – Cold weather can mean more painful periods

 Here’s one more reason to be sad that summer’s over!
 When the winter rolls around and the days become shorter and colder, you might find your period to be more painful.
 This is because we’re getting less vitamin D, which is a mood and immune system boosting vitamin.
 Getting outside for an hour or two on days where your period pain is tough to handle could really help to ease PMS symptoms and leave you feeling better.

 3 – Some people bleed through their eyes

 For some people, periods don’t just mean bleeding from their vaginas!
 In fact, an extremely rare condition called vicarious menstruation causes bleeding from other areas of the body, like your eyes, nose, ears, mouth, lungs and skin.
 Vicarious menstruation occurs when endometrial tissue is present in these other parts of the body.

 4 – One pack of conventional pads has the equivalent to 5 plastic bags

-In every pack of conventional period pads there is an average of 36g of plastic – that’s the equivalent to five plastic bags!
+In the average pack of conventional period pads contains around 36g of plastic – that’s the equivalent to five plastic bags!
 Just thinking of all the plastic waste produced from periods over the world is frightening.
 Switch to plastic free period products, like ours, to stop your period contributing to plastic in our oceans!

 5 – Red hair means you were conceived on your mum’s period!